Doxy.me complies with all relevant HIPAA rules and regulations.

 Does doxy.me perform annual HIPAA audits and reviews?
 Yes, with an independent auditor and as related to the Security and Privacy Rules.
 Our policies and procedures are evaluated as to safeguarding data using industry standard technical and administrative controls.

 Does doxy.me provide HIPAA training to its employees?
 Yes.
-HIPAA information is disseminated every month or so and numerous internal resources are available to each employee.
+HIPAA information is regularly disseminated and numerous internal resources are available to each employee.

 Does doxy.me sign BAAs with its subcontractors and other vendors who interact with our Services?
-Yes, and many of those firms have their own HIPAA departments to ensure compliance.
+Yes, and many of those firms have their own security departments to ensure HIPAA compliance.

 HIPAA References (highlights)